Official men's Golf rankings: Who is world No1?

 2. Rory McIlroy

-McIlroy holds the second spot with an average of 9.88 points.
+McIlroy holds the second spot with an average of 11.2 points despite a disappointing showing at the PGA Championship.

 His recent triumph at the Masters completed his Career Grand Slam, and he has now set his sights on The Open at Royal Portrush, aiming to secure a second Claret Jug.